Hasselback Potatoes: Crispy and Tender

 - Garlic – I like to use freshly grated, not sliced or minced garlic.
 The sliced or minced tend to burn easily.

-Tip - I like to start from one end towards the center, turn the potato, and slice again towards the center.
-This helps make even slices. - What you should get is a sliced potato with the bottom still intact.
-These will open like an accordion during baking.
+Pro tip – I like to start from one end towards the center, turn the potato, and slice again towards the center.
+This helps make even slices.
+Alternatively, you can use a Hasselback slicer to cut these potatoes. - Pan – Place the potatoes, cut side up, in a skillet or baking dish.
+And, generously brush each potato with the garlic butter seasoning.
+Then, brush each potato with olive oil.

 Frequently asked questions